 The latest businesses recognised for outstanding innovation include tech companies working in 3D printing and advanced robotics - to construction firms and textile manufacturers.
 Combined they have anticipated sales of upwards of £14 million and savings of £400K over the next three years.
 You can read more here.

-FUSION Project Exemplars - video case studies
+Innovation Boost (previously known as Fusion) Project Exemplars - video case studies

 Based in Spiddal, CreVinn Teoranta provide silicon design services to local and international firms including Intel and Oracle.
-The company used the FUSION programme to develop their knowledge and capability of hardware acceleration for High Performance Computing.
+The company used the programme to develop their knowledge and capability of hardware acceleration for High Performance Computing.
 With support from InterTradeIreland, CreVinn partnered with leading academics at Queen’s University Belfast and a skilled graduate, Cormac Molloy, to explore technical challenges, applications and business opportunities.
 The result of the collaboration was instrumental in securing a significant project with a customer and securing further leads.
 The graduate Cormac Molloy has since joined the company full-time in recognition of his expertise.

 Based in Castleblayney, Platinum Tanks manufactures a range of plastic products including oil and storage tanks.
 With support from InterTradeIreland, the business partnered with leading academics from Queen’s University Belfast and a skilled graduate, Oisin O’Conchubhair, on how best to expand its customer base.